culture

 Villancicos: Spanish Christmas Carols

-Villancicos, or Spanish Christmas carols, are a Christmas tradition we haven't experienced much yet, probably because we're in the middle of a big city.
+Villancicos, or Spanish Christmas carols, are a Christmas tradition we haven't experienced much yet.
+Probably because we're in the middle of a big city.

 Originating in the Middle Ages, Villancicos remain deeply rooted in Spanish culture, especially in smaller towns and villages.

-Regional Christmas Traditions
+Regional Christmas Traditions in Spain

 Catalonia: Caga Tió and the Caganer